Twitter, Inc.: Finances

+For the fiscal year 2021, the last fiscal before Twitter was taken private, the company reported a loss of 221 million, with an annual revenue of $5.1 billion.
+Since its IPO, Twitter made profit in only two of the eight years.

 Funding

 Twitter raised over US$57 million from venture capitalist growth funding, although exact figures are not publicly disclosed.
 Twitter's first A round of funding was for an undisclosed amount that is rumored to have been between US$1 million and US$5 million.
 Its second B round of funding in 2008 was for US$22 million and its third C round of funding in 2009 was for US$35 million from Institutional Venture Partners and Benchmark Capital along with an undisclosed amount from other investors including Union Square Ventures, Spark Capital, and Insight Venture Partners.
 Twitter is backed by Union Square Ventures, Digital Garage, Spark Capital, and Bezos Expeditions.

 The company raised US$200 million in new venture capital in December 2010, at a valuation of approximately US$3.7 billion.
 In August 2010 Twitter announced a "significant" investment led by Digital Sky Technologies that, at US$800 million, was reported to be the largest venture round in history.
 In December 2011, the Saudi prince Alwaleed bin Talal invested US$300 million in Twitter.
 The company was valued at US$8.4 billion at the time.